 Find us in the northeastern corner of Oregon, in Wallowa County, the historic home of the Nez Perce.
 Our office is in the town of Enterprise, in a wonderful old house that was home to long-time Wallowa County Newspaper editor, Gwen Coffin and his family.
 Edging on the Eagle Cap Wilderness, a short drive from the blue-dark waters of Wallowa Lake, within the reaches of both Hell’s Canyon and the twisting Snake River.
 Summer Fishtrap is held at Wallowa Lake.
 There’s a writers’ retreat in the remote Imnaha River Canyon.
 Our Outpost nature writing workshops are held on Nature Conservancy land on the Zumwalt prairie.
 Lectures and classes are held at our house in Enterprise.
 Where we are is part of who we are.

-Summer Fishtrap– a gathering of writers– is held every July, the Imnaha Writers’ Retreat opens every April and October.
+Summer Fishtrap– a gathering of writers– is held every July, the Imnaha Writers’ Retreat opens every April.
 We host an Arts & Lecture Series fall through spring, our Writer-in-Residence lives here in the county and teaches students from January through March, and The Big Read program will have folks all over Wallowa County exploring a great work of literature for four- six weeks during the winter months.